ByteInternet/drf-oidc-auth/README.md

 This package contains an authentication mechanism for authenticating users of a REST API using tokens obtained from OpenID Connect.

-Currently, it only supports JWT and Bearer tokens.
+Currently, it only supports JWT tokens.
 JWT tokens will be validated against the public keys of an OpenID connect authorization service.
-Bearer tokens are used to retrieve the OpenID UserInfo for a user to identify him.

 # Installation